 You can quite easily do this by using a candle and moving it around the side of the cage to see if there is any intense flickering, as this could point you to signs of cold drafty air.

-Is it normal for African Pygmy Hedgehogs to sleep a lot?
-Yes, African Pygmy hedgehogs like their European counterparts do sleep a lot in the daylight and come out in the darkness at night when they forage for food.
+Is it normal for hedgehogs to sleep a lot?
+Hedgehogs like their European counterparts do sleep a lot in the daylight and come out in the darkness at night when they forage for food.

-Do African Pygmy Hedgehogs sleep at night?
+Do hedgehogs sleep at night?
 No hedgehogs do not sleep at night, they sleep during the day as they are nocturnal.
 They come active at night and spend this time foraging for food and exploring, covering large distances relative to their small size.